1972 Republican National Convention: Site selection

 San Diego, California, had originally been selected as host city for the convention on July 23, 1971, with the event expected to take place at the San Diego Sports Arena.
 Columnist Jack Anderson discovered a memo written by Dita Beard, a lobbyist for the International Telephone and Telegraph Corp., suggesting that the company could pledge $400,000 for the San Diego bid if the Department of Justice would settle its antitrust case against ITT.
 Fearing scandal, and citing labor and cost concerns, the GOP transferred the event—scarcely three months before it was to begin—to Miami Beach, Florida, also the host city of the Democratic National Convention.
 It was the sixth and last time that both national party conventions were held in the same city; Chicago had hosted double conventions in 1884, 1932, 1944 and 1952, and Philadelphia in 1948.
 The Republican convention did not come to San Diego until 1996.

 Speeches

 The convention set a new standard, as it was scripted as a media event to an unprecedented degree.

-The keynote address by Anne Armstrong of Texas, was the first national convention keynote delivered by a woman.
+The keynote address by Anne Armstrong of Texas was the first major party national convention keynote delivered by a woman.

 First Lady Pat Nixon addresses the convention.
 She was the first First Lady since Eleanor Roosevelt to address a party convention, and the first Republican First Lady to do what is now considered common practice.